Tohjuler/McUtils/README.md

 ## JavaDocs

-You can find the JavaDocs for this library [here](https://tohjuler.github.io/McUtils/).
+You can find the Javadocs for this library [here](https://tohjuler.github.io/McUtils/).

 ## Maven